 Range Southwest, Southeast, Eastern Canada, New England, California, Rocky Mountains, Texas, Northwest, Plains, Great Lakes, Western Canada, Florida, Mid-Atlantic

 Discussion Attractive dabbling duck.
 Males are bizarrely colorful and instantly recognizable; even the duller females are well-marked.
 Flies on rapid wingbeats and is surprisingly maneuverable through forested terrain.
 Gregarious outside breeding season, but seldom seen in sizeable flocks.
 Nests in tree holes and responds well to introduction of artificial nest boxes; often perches on branches.
 Feeds on acorns, fruits, and invertebrates.
 Sexes are dissimilar.

 Info from enature.com

-Whitney Kroschel (LSU), shown here with LAPB President-Elect Dr. Eddie Lyons, won first place in the student poster presentation with her poster "The Use of Unmanned Aerial Systems In Forest Management."J. Bhattacharjee, University of Louisiana, Monroe, was her co-author.
+Melissa Bloch (ULM), shown here with LAPB President Dr. Eddie Lyons, won first place in the student poster presentation with her poster "The Use of Unmanned Aerial Systems In Forest Management."J. Bhattacharjee, University of Louisiana, Monroe, was her co-author.

 The History of Fur Trapping in Louisiana, Winter 2015 Louisiana Wildlife Insider, pages 2-5